Return home Return to previous page

 Nordwestdeutscher licensed the rights at the beginning of 1963, and we learn from that “On the occasion of the 50th anniversary of the Berlin ‘Marmorhaus’ in March 1962, ‘Metropolis’ was performed again in Germany for the first time.”
 The 50th anniversary of the Berlin Marmorhaus was on 18 March 1963, not 1962, and Nordwestdeutscher did not yet exist in 1962.
 Some sources say that the movie did not then go into general release until 1964.
 Is that true?
 I don’t know.
 Clueless.

 I’ve been doing an inordinate amount of eBaying, and so I just received an Italian VHS published by Broadcast Milano, part of its series of “100 Film per 100 Anni di Cinema.”
 It is from a very poorly made 35mm dupe, a miserable-looking thing, and quite battered, too.
 It in turn derives from a deplorably bad dupe of the Nordwestdeutscher Filmverleih German edition of 1963, with the Nordwestdeutscher’s piano-organ-drum music track.
 As with the Atlas German VHS release, there is no music credit.
 At the end is a new Chiron credit, Gruppo Logica 2000, with a 1990 date.
-It runs only about 86 minutes at 25fps, which is about 89½ minutes at 24fps.
+The tape runs only about 86 minutes at 25fps, which is about 89½ minutes at 24fps.
 That’s three minutes shy of the official VHS released by Atlas in Germany in 1993.
 Which three minutes are missing?
 Heck if I know.
 I am not in the mood to run the two side by side to see where they go out of sync.
 The opening titles are Italian, without any sound.
 We’ll identify that snippet shortly.
 The music fades in with the animated METROPOLIS credit, and from thereon out, the German titles are removed and replaced with Chiron titles in Italian.

 I hope the above stays in sync when you play it.
 It usually stays in sync for me, but not always.
 The (pathetically stupid) disclaimer was created on a Chiron.
 The main title, director title, and studio title have no sound and were pulled from a bad dupe of an old Italian print.
 The music begins when a bad dupe of the Nordwestdeutscher Filmverleih film finally kicks in.
 The first title, “Un giorno di lavoro,” was created on a Chiron to replace the original Nordwestdeutscher German title.